aws-samples/sagemaker-custom-project-templates/mlops-tf-pipelines/README.md

 # Amazon SageMaker Project with Terraform

-This section of the repository contains steps to set up Amazon SageMaker Project from Terraform.
+This section of the repository contains steps to set up Amazon SageMaker Project with Terraform integration.

 [A SageMaker Project](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-whatis.html) helps organizations set up and standarize environments for automating different steps involved in a Machine Learning Lifecycle.